ipamungkas88/uts-ilmudata/README.md

    if path not in sys.path:
        sys.path.append(path)

-   from app_two_pages import app as application
+   from app import app as application
    ```

 5. **Upload Dataset**